wryuin/EconomyEngine/README.md

 ### Q: How to backup data?
 A: For YAML: Backup data.yml.
 For SQL: Standard DB backup procedures.

+### Q: Is the plugin thread-safe?
+A: Yes!
+Version 1.3.0 introduces enhanced thread safety and concurrent access handling.

 ## License 📄
 MIT License